Practitioner in Residence (July 2023)

-He was the Communications chief for former prime minister Stephen Harper’s leadership campaign, and directed the Conservative Party’s communications and media relations through three national election campaigns – 2004, 2006 and 2008 – as Senior Communications Advisor and Director of War Room Communications.
+A senior advisor in political communication, he was the Communications chief for former prime minister Stephen Harper’s leadership campaign, and directed the Conservative Party’s communications and media relations through three national election campaigns – all of which saw the party’s electoral fortunes increase – as Senior Communications Advisor and Director of War Room Communications.

-In addition to his governmental and public affairs work, Mr. Baran has also helped lead a number of democratic development projects, from Eastern Europe to Africa to Southeast Asia.
-He is vice-chair of the board of directors of the Parliamentary Centre, an Ottawa based democratic development NGO.
+In addition to his governmental and advisory work, Mr. Baran has also helped lead a number of democratic development projects, from North America to Eastern Europe to Africa to Southeast Asia.
+He is vice-chair of the board of directors of the Parliamentary Centre, an Ottawa-based democratic development non-governmental organization.
 He is also a director with the charitable Canada-Ukraine Foundation which is involved in capacity building and humanitarian projects.

-He has been a repeat guest lecturer with the Masters of Public Administration program at Queen’s University, focusing on the relationship between political staff and the public service as it pertains to communications.
-He has also been a guest speaker for the World Economic Forum.
 He was named a Fellow with the Clayton H. Riddell Graduate Program in Political Management at Carleton University in 2019.
+He has taught courses in strategic communications and government relations in the MPM program and has given several guest talks to students in the Masters of Public Administration program at Queen’s University, focusing on the relationship between political staff and the public service as it pertains to communications.
+He has also been a guest speaker for the federal government in workshops for visiting dignitaries.

 The Hamilton native is a frequent media commentator on crisis management, geopolitics, and federal political affairs.